 There are two standards for IP addresses: IP Version 4 (IPv4) and IP Version 6 (IPv6).
-All computers with IP addresses have an IPv4 address, and many are starting to use the new IPv6 address system as well.
-Here's what these two address types mean:
+All computers with IP addresses have an IPv4 address, and most use the new IPv6 address system as well.
+Here are the differences between the two address types:

 - IPv6 uses 128 binary bits to create a single unique address on the network.
 An IPv6 address is expressed by eight groups of hexadecimal (base-16) numbers separated by colons, as in 2001:cdba:0000:0000:0000:0000:3257:9652.
 Groups of numbers that contain all zeros are often omitted to save space, leaving a colon separator to mark the gap (as in 2001:cdba::3257:9652).

-At the dawn of IPv4 addressing, the Internet was not the large commercial sensation it is today, and most networks were private and closed off from other networks around the world.
-When the Internet exploded, having only 32 bits to identify a unique Internet address caused people to panic that we'd run out of IP addresses.
+At the dawn of IPv4 addressing, the internet wasn't the large commercial sensation it is today, and most networks were private and closed off from other networks around the world.
+When the internet exploded, having only 32 bits to identify a unique internet address caused concerns that we'd run out of IP addresses before long.
 Under IPv4, there are 232 possible combinations, which offers just under 4.3 billion unique addresses.
-IPv6 raised that to a panic-relieving 2128 possible addresses.
+IPv6 raised that to a stress-relieving 2,128 possible addresses.
 Later, we'll take a closer look at how to understand your computer's IPv4 or IPv6 addresses.

 How does your computer get its IP address?
 An IP address can be either dynamic or static.
-A static address is one that you configure yourself by editing your computer's network settings.
-This type of address is rare, and it can create network issues if you use it without a good understanding of TCP/IP.
+A static address is a permanently assigned address.
+Static IP addresses assigned by internet service providers are rare.
+You can assign static IPs to devices on your local network, but it can create network issues if you use it without a good understanding of TCP/IP.
 Dynamic addresses are the most common.
 They're assigned by the Dynamic Host Configuration Protocol (DHCP), a service running on the network.
 DHCP typically runs on network hardware such as routers or dedicated DHCP servers.

 Dynamic IP addresses are issued using a leasing system, meaning that the IP address is only active for a limited time.
 If the lease expires, the computer will automatically request a new lease.
 Sometimes, this means the computer will get a new IP address, too, especially if the computer was unplugged from the network between leases.
 This process is usually transparent to the user unless the computer warns about an IP address conflict on the network (two computers with the same IP address).
 An address conflict is rare, and today's technology typically fixes the problem automatically.